 The Veepeak OBDCheck app is compatible with both iOS and Android smartphones.
-You will be able to use not only OBD Auto Doctor but also other common diagnostic apps and fix problems yourself.
-The device is capable of reading both generic and manufacturer-specific codes to help you diagnose issues for nearly every modern car in existence.
+You will be able to use OBD Auto Doctor and other common diagnostic apps and fix problems yourself.
+The device can read both generic and manufacturer-specific codes to help you diagnose issues for nearly every modern car in existence.

 Veepeak Mini WiFi OBD2

 Most OBD2 adapters are notorious for not being compatible with light trucks and SUVs.
 Fortunately, the Veepeak Mini WiFi OBD2 is great for smog tests, monitoring fuel economy, and logging trips.
-The device goes far beyond what standard OBD2 adapters are capable of and is compatible with a suite of popular Android and iOS diagnostics apps.
+The device goes far beyond what standard OBD2 adapters can and is compatible with a suite of popular Android and iOS diagnostics apps.

 |OBD Auto Doctor||OBD Fusion||Torque Pro|